fallenshock/SinDDM/README.md

 ```
 python main.py --scope <training_image> --mode roi --dataset_folder ./datasets/<training_image>/ --image_name <training_image.png> --results_folder ./results/ --load_milestone 12
 ```
 A graphical prompt will open and allow the user to choose a ROI from the training image.
-Then, the user need to choode where it should appear in the resulting samples.
+Then, the user need to choose where it should appear in the resulting samples.
 Here as well, one can generate an image with arbitrary shapes using ```--scale_mul <y> <x>```

 ###  Harmonization